LeonidShamarin/LeonidShamarin/README.md

 I'm passionate about crafting visually appealing and user-centric websites and applications that elevate the user experience.

 - 👨‍💻 Currently working on crafting interfaces for better web experiences.
-- 🌐 Primarily working with technologies like HTML5, CSS3, JavaScript, React, and Sass.
+- 🌐 Primarily working with technologies like HTML5, CSS3, JavaScript, Angular, React, and Sass.
 - 📚 Always learning new technologies and development practices.

 ## Location and Contact